 In August 2004, we were fortunate enough to catch up with Tony Credit, Executive Director of Admissions at Valparaiso University School of Law.
-Tony is a J.D. (and an all-around heck of a good guy) with some very good advice for everyone who is about to begin preparing for the LSAT.
+Tony is a J.D. with some very good advice for everyone who is about to begin preparing for the LSAT.

 Tony argued that too many applicants expect a review course to do everything for them and they do not take enough ownership of the LSAT prep process.
 We could not agree with him more.